 Pat the pork dry before putting on the rub.
 Get it into all the little nooks.
 Then let is sit for about 5 minutes.

 How to Make a Pork Roast in the Instant Pot

-1. Prepare and Saute the Pork
+1. Sear the Pork

 After the time is up, allow the pressure to release naturally for 15 minutes, then manually release the rest of the pressure.